This is part of me writting about my own history. The education part of the documentatikon of my life.

 I dont remember much about how things went academically in form 5.

 But I do remember a particular incident.
-We had a history teacher who gave us some work to write up during a class.
+We had a history teacher, Mr Sutherland, who gave us some work to write up during a class.
 He was probably bored and started making rhymes about students names.
 Because of these interjections I had trouble concentrating on what I was doing.
-So I said to the teacher how can I do the work when you keep on making all these comments.
+So I said to him how can I do the work when you keep on making all these comments.
 He said something to the effect, how dare you say that to me and ordered me out of the room.

 I learnt from that, you have to stand up for yourself regardless of the authority involved and stood by that that the rest of my life.